YU-Zhejian/art_modern/docs/Install.md

 [zlib](https://www.zlib.net/) performs compression and decompression bundled ART error profiles.
 At least [1.2.0](#v-1.2.0-section) is required. zlib is also required by [bundled HTSLib](#htslib-section).

 The project will firstly try to find zlib using `pkgconf`.
 That usually requires the presence of `zlib.pc` file.
-If failed, will fallback to `libz.so`/`libz.a` with optional version suffixes.
+If failed, will fall back to `libz.so`/`libz.a` with optional version suffixes.

 ## Optional External Libraries

 The following dependencies are optional.
-You may choose to install them if you want to improve the performance, adaptibility, or user-friendliness of the program.
+You may choose to install them if you want to improve the performance, adaptability, or user-friendliness of the program.

 (optional-boost-components)=
 ### Optional Boost Components

 - [StackTrace](https://www.boost.org/doc/libs/latest/doc/html/stacktrace.html): For a more developer-friendly stack trace.
 Can be absent for non-developers.
-  - See also: [configuring Boost::StackTrace](https://www.boost.org/doc/libs/latest/doc/html/stacktrace/configuration_and_build.html) for platform-specific configuratrion instructions for this library.
+  - See also: [configuring Boost::StackTrace](https://www.boost.org/doc/libs/latest/doc/html/stacktrace/configuration_and_build.html) for platform-specific configuration instructions for this library.
 - [Test](https://www.boost.org/doc/libs/latest/libs/test/): For unit testing only.
 Can be absent for non-developers.
-- [Timer](https://www.boost.org/doc/libs/latest/libs/timer/): For displaying CPU time, wall-clock time, and average CPU ultilization at the end of the program.
+- [Timer](https://www.boost.org/doc/libs/latest/libs/timer/): For displaying CPU time, wall-clock time, and average CPU utilization at the end of the program.
 Can be absent if you do not care about performance.
 - [Random](https://www.boost.org/doc/libs/latest/libs/random/index.html): For random number generation if you choose to use Boost random number generators (See CMake variable [`USE_RANDOM_GENERATOR`](#use-random-generator-section) below).
 Can be absent if you do not choose to use Boost random number generators.

 If benchmarking (See [CMake flag `BUILD_ART_MODERN_BENCHMARKS`](#build-art-modern-benchmarks-section)) is required, you may also install: